oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For such use cases, the SD-JWT SHOULD be transported as a single string.
 Key Binding MAY be achieved by signing the envelope JWT instead of including a separate Key Binding JWT in the SD-JWT.

-The following non-normative example shows an SD-JWT Presentation enveloped in a JWT payload:
+The following non-normative example shows an SD-JWT Presentation enveloped in a JWS payload:

 ```
 {